theCapypara/riptide-docs/source/user_docs/5_shell.rst

 If you are using **Bash**, add the following line to your ``.bashrc``::

-  . <installation_dir>/cli/shell/riptide.hook.bash
+  . riptide.hook.bash

 If you are using **Zsh**, add the following line to your ``.zshrc``::

-  . <installation_dir>/cli/shell/riptide.hook.zsh
+  . riptide.hook.zsh

-``<installation_dir>`` is the folder you placed all the Riptide components in, if you followed this guide this should be ``~/riptide``.

-You need to re-open your terminals or source the rc-file inside them for the integration to be enabled.
+You need to re-open your terminals for the integration to be enabled (or source your bashrc/zshrc).

+.. warning:: When using Riptide inside a virtualenv, you need to replace ``riptide.hook.bash`` with
+             the full path to ``riptide.hook.bash``.
+You can get that by calling ``which riptide.hook.bash``.
+             The same applies for the zsh integration.

 .. note:: If you want to try these commands out yourself using the demo project,
           you may need to start the database first: ``riptide start -s db``.